News Explorer

 Description macOS iOS tvOS

-Swipe to next article Determines the swipe gesture to navigate to the next (or previous) item in the article viewer.
+Swipe to next article Determines the swipe gesture to navigate to the next (or previous) article in the article viewer.
 You can choose between Horizontally, Horizontally with page curl or Vertically.
 If you experience performance problems with the Horizontally option, then please try the 'Horizontally with page curl' option.

 Auto hide bars When enabled, the navigation bar above the article and the toolbar under the article will automatically be hidden when you scroll the article upwards.
 When you scroll downwards, the bars will be made visible again.